cloudmesh/classes/docs/source/i524/technologies-hw.rst

 =============

 #.
 You have Ubuntu installed in Virtualbox.
 See lesson :doc:`../lesson/linux/ubuntu`.
 #.
-You have prepared the Ubuntu VM as in lesson :doc:`./ubuntu-setup`.
+You have prepared the Ubuntu VM as in lesson :doc:`./ubuntu-setup`
+   and :ref:`r-i524-ubuntu-setup-devtools`.
 #.
-You have installed and configured git and github

-   #. see lesson :doc:`../lesson/prg/git`
-   #. see lesson :doc:`../lesson/prg/github`

-#.
 You have a GitHub account.
-See lesson :doc:`../lesson/prg/github`.
 #.
 You have configured git to identify as you as well as to use your
    preferred text editor.
-See lesson :doc:`../lesson/prg/git`.
+See lesson :doc:`../lesson/prg/github`.

    Specifically, you should **adapt** the following commands: